-The Company generates the substantial majority of its revenue from the sale of advertising services and, to a lesser extent, from entering into data licensing and other arrangements.
+The Company generates the substantial majority of its revenue from the sale of advertising services with the balance from data licensing and other arrangements.

-The Company's advertising services include three primary products: (i) Promoted Tweets, (ii) Promoted Accounts and (iii) Promoted Trends.
-Promoted Tweets and Promoted Accounts are pay-for-performance advertising products or pay on impressions delivered priced through an auction.
+The Company generates its advertising revenue primarily from the sale of its Promoted Products: (i) Promoted Tweets, (ii) Promoted Accounts and (iii) Promoted Trends.
+Promoted Tweets and Promoted Accounts are pay-for-performance advertising products or pay on impressions delivered, each priced through an auction.
 Promoted Trends are featured by geography and offered on a fixed-fee-per-day basis.
 Advertisers are obligated to pay when a user engages with a Promoted Tweet, follows a Promoted Account, when an impression is delivered, or when a Promoted Trend is displayed.
-These products may be sold in combination as a multiple element arrangement or separately on a stand-alone basis.
+These advertising services may be sold in combination as a bundled arrangement or separately on a stand-alone basis.